• Testing Lab

 Along with other jurisdictions across North America, Quebec’s Bill 29 integrates right-to-repair elements.
 If a merchant or manufacturer does not allow parts replacement, repair services, or repair information, the consumer can request their repair free of charge.

 As a result, the merchant or manufacturer must respond within ten days with a timeframe for repair.
-As discussed above, failure to respond or meet the proposed timeframe allows the consumer to get the product repaired by a third party at the merchant’s or manufacturer’s expense.
+As discussed above, failure to respond or meet the proposed timeframe allows the consumer may demand repair; the merchant or manufacturer must respond in writing within 10 days with a repair timeframe.
+If they don’t, the consumer may have the product repaired by a third party at the merchant’s expense.

 Right to Repair